Amirhossein-Mp/SQL/README.md

 # SQL Projects Repository

-This repository contains a collection of SQL-based homework assignments completed as part of a university-level **Database Systems** course.
-Each directory represents a distinct project based on a real-world dataset.
-The focus is on writing clear, efficient queries to answer specific questions about the data.
+This repository contains structured solutions to various SQL-based homework assignments completed during a university-level **Database Systems** course.
+Each directory represents a project involving real-world or academic datasets, with `.sql` files answering specific queries or performing data operations.

-Each folder includes a `README.md` that documents the purpose of every `.sql` file, specifying which query or problem it addresses.
+Each folder also includes a `README.md` that describes what each `.sql` file does — making it easy to navigate and understand the logic behind the queries.

-## 📂 Project Directories
+## 📁 Projects

 ### 🧾 Chinook
-Analysis of a digital music store’s operations using the **Chinook** database.
-Topics include:
+Queries on a music store's database covering:
-- Sales by country and genre
+- Sales analytics by genre and country
-- Employee and customer activity
+- Employee/customer performance
-- Playlist and invoice analytics
+- Invoicing and playlist data

 ### 🏆 FIFA World Cup
-Querying data from the **FIFA World Cup**, including:
-- Team and player statistics
+Analysis of World Cup data, including:
-- Match outcomes and goal analysis
+- Match results and goal stats
-- Historical performance trends
+- Team and player performance
+- Tournament history insights

 ### ⚾ History of Baseball
-Exploration of **baseball statistics** through:
-- Player achievements
-- Seasonal performance comparisons
+Working with baseball history data to:
-- Team rankings and averages
+- Analyze player records and achievements
+- Compare team stats across seasons
+- Extract league-wide trends

 ### 🧗 IFSC Database
-Data from the **International Federation of Sport Climbing**, featuring:
+Queries on competitive climbing data from the IFSC:
+- Athlete rankings
 - Competition results
-- Athlete rankings
-- National performance
+- Nation-based performance

 ### 🎬 IMDB
-Working with a subset of the **IMDB** dataset to extract insights such as:
+Exploration of film data from the IMDB:
-- Top-rated movies and directors
+- Movie ratings and genre patterns
-- Genre distributions
-- Actor collaborations
+- Director/actor collaborations
+- Production trends

+### 📚 Library Management
+Simulating a **library system**, this project includes:
+- Managing books, members, and loans
+- Tracking overdue items
+- Querying most borrowed books and active users

+### 🏢 Departments
+A simplified **university departments** database:
+- Faculty and department info
+- Course assignments
+- Relationships between instructors, students, and departments

-## 📄 Folder Structure
+## 📂 Folder Structure

-Each project folder typically contains:
+Each project directory includes:
-- `.sql` files for each query
+- `.sql` files: individual queries and database operations
-- A `README.md` explaining the goal of each query file
+- `README.md`: explains the purpose of each query

-## 🛠️ Usage
+## 🛠️ How to Use

-To run the queries:
-1. Set up the appropriate database (e.g., SQLite, PostgreSQL).
-2. Import the dataset corresponding to the project.
+1. Choose a project folder.
+2. Load the relevant dataset into your SQL database (e.g., PostgreSQL, MySQL, SQLite).
-3. Execute the `.sql` files in your SQL client or command-line interface.
+3. Run the SQL scripts to execute queries or manipulate the schema/data.

-## 📚 License
+## 📄 License

-This repository is intended for academic and educational use.
-Datasets used are either publicly available or distributed for educational purposes.
+This repository is for educational and academic use.
+All datasets are publicly available or created for instructional purposes.

----